-Business Education 9
+Career Education 9

 This course offers students a strong base for reading and writing in high school.
 Learning to write effectively, concisely, and creatively is a main focus, along with reading rich, relevant literature that bring issues and important choices to the discussion table.
 Along with literature, students are presented with media samples to analyze and evaluate.
 In this class, students have the opportunity as well to speak in front of a group and grow in their public speaking skills.
 English 9 offers an introduction to provincial exam preparation.

 This course introduces students to the Italian language and culture.
 Emphasis is placed on vocabulary, grammar and pronunciation.
 Students will learn to use their new language in such situations as meeting new people, talking about their homes, families, and friends, discussing school related topics and hobbies.

 This course gives students a chance to explore either instrumental or choral music.
 This involves private lessons, recording their own playing, theory and a little music history.